Skip to content

 3. Joint operations with Livonia at the staff level — the principality and the republic have spent decades planning together for the contingency of a CSAT move against Livonia, and the CPDF's eastern-frontier exercises are routinely run on a joint Chartanian-Livonian basis

 The CPDF is not designed for expeditionary operations.
-The principality does not field formed units outside its territory; the only Chartanian troops routinely abroad are the CPDF International Detachment, a battalion-equivalent contingent that contributes to International Peacekeeping Force deployments under International Court mandate.
+The principality does not field formed units outside its territory; the only Chartanian troops routinely abroad are the CPDF International Detachment, a battalion contingent that contributes to International Peacekeeping Force deployments under International Court mandate.

 Service organisation

-The CPDF is divided into three services:
+The CPDF is divided into three services plus a dedicated diplomatic-quarter security organisation:

 Service Role Strength